 Contra Costa Drought Tips

-The current drought is hardly the first time Californians have felt such climate effects.
+The 2011-2016 drought was hardly the first time Californians have felt such climate effects.
 Here's an article from a 1977 issue of Pacific Horticulture that helps put things in perspective and gives wonderful guidance on how our climate should inform our gardens and landscapes.

 Gardeners need to continually re-evaluate everything about their gardening, from plant selection, to irrigation methods, to the amount of garden and landscape we actually maintain.
 The tip sheets here will help you maximize your irrigation efficiency and keep your garden alive.